nCino (NASDAQ:NCNO) Issues FY 2023 Earnings Guidance

 Insider Transactions at nCino

-In other news, CEO Pierre Naude sold 11,120 shares of the business’s stock in a transaction dated Tuesday, August 2nd.
-The shares were sold at an average price of $32.34, for a total value of $359,620.80.
-Following the sale, the chief executive officer now directly owns 894,913 shares in the company, valued at approximately $28,941,486.42.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-In other news, CEO Pierre Naude sold 11,120 shares of the business’s stock in a transaction dated Tuesday, August 2nd.
-The shares were sold at an average price of $32.34, for a total value of $359,620.80.
-Following the sale, the chief executive officer now directly owns 894,913 shares in the company, valued at approximately $28,941,486.42.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Jeffrey W. Lunsford sold 40,000 shares of the business’s stock in a transaction dated Monday, June 6th.
-The stock was sold at an average price of $35.51, for a total transaction of $1,420,400.00.
-Following the completion of the sale, the director now owns 73,404 shares in the company, valued at $2,606,576.04.
+In other news, CEO Pierre Naude sold 11,120 shares of the stock in a transaction dated Tuesday, August 2nd.
+The shares were sold at an average price of $32.34, for a total transaction of $359,620.80.
+Following the transaction, the chief executive officer now directly owns 894,913 shares in the company, valued at approximately $28,941,486.42.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other nCino news, VP Jeanette Sellers sold 974 shares of the stock in a transaction that occurred on Tuesday, August 2nd.
+The shares were sold at an average price of $32.34, for a total value of $31,499.16.
+Following the completion of the sale, the vice president now owns 21,072 shares of the company’s stock, valued at $681,468.48.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Pierre Naude sold 11,120 shares of the stock in a transaction that occurred on Tuesday, August 2nd.
+The shares were sold at an average price of $32.34, for a total transaction of $359,620.80.
+Following the completion of the sale, the chief executive officer now directly owns 894,913 shares of the company’s stock, valued at approximately $28,941,486.42.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 108,099 shares of company stock worth $3,755,554 in the last three months.
-Insiders own 37.20% of the company’s stock.
+Insiders have sold a total of 20,108 shares of company stock worth $665,370 in the last three months.
+Company insiders own 37.20% of the company’s stock.

 About nCino